zarqman/can_has_validations/README.md

 test is merely that they match, not that they are associations.

+## Hostname validator ##

+Ensures an attribute is generally formatted as a hostname.
+It allows for any TLD, so as to not fail as ICANN continues to add TLDs.

+    validates :domain, hostname: true

+    # allows '*.example.com'
+    validates :domain, hostname: {allow_wildcard: true}

+    # allows '_abc.example.com'
+    validates :domain, hostname: {allow_underscore: true}

+    # allows 'a.example.com', but not 'example.com'
+    validates :domain, hostname: {segments: 3..100}

+    # allows '1.2.3.4' or 'a.example.com'
+    validates :domain, hostname: {allow_ip: true}
+    # use 4 or 6 for ipv4 or ipv6 only

 ## Ordering validators ##

 Ensures two attribute values maintain a relative order to one another.
 This is